nickerso/cellml-spec-sphinx-test/source/data-representation.rst

    3. MAY contain a single decimal point separator, which SHALL be the basic Latin full stop character U+002E.

    4. Other than the sign indicator and the decimal point separator, SHALL consist only of European numeric characters.

 5. A real number string:

-   1. SHALL be a base 10 representation of a real number r = s × 10 e, where s is the significand, a real number, and e is the exponent, an integer.
+   1. SHALL be a base 10 representation of a real number r = s × 10\ :sup:`e`,
+      where s is the significand, a real number, and e is the exponent, an integer.